cds-snc/notification-planning/.github/ISSUE_TEMPLATE/user-story-template.md

 - [ ] Can misuse of this feature cause harm?
 If yes, create an alert
 - [ ] Update the status of related findings, insights, and hypotheses on the Research Airtable
 - [ ] Once change/fix/feature is implemented, link relevant Airtable records to design artifacts (Figma)
-- [ ] Does the feature change our IA?
+- [ ] Does the feature change our Information Architecture?
 If so, update the Sitemap in En/Fr

 * A11y
 * Bilingualism